rothgar/justingarrison.com/content/blog/2024-05-21-how-to-grow-your-infrastructure.md

 It's easy to think container == Kubernetes, and that's not at all what I'm saying.
 Keep the infrastructure as simple as you can because you need to figure out what the application needs.

-You're going to be writing more code in this phase because you shouldn't be relying on the infrastructure to be as core of a component of your application.
+You're going to be writing more code in this phase because you shouldn't be relying on the infrastructure to be a core of a component of your application.
 Put your application in a container and run it in one of many container services, or stick it on a VM in an auto scaling group and don't think about it until the next phase.

 ## Multiple containers